18 March 2025

 A stack chart keeps samples in chronological order.
 The X-axis is time.
 This is useful for understanding the sequence of events in a single request, but samples spread across a time axis instead of being merged, so individual frames become too narrow to read in longer profiling windows.

-Here’s the same profile shown as a Stack Chart - notice how the X-axis is now time, and you can see the request flow from left to right:
+Here is the same profile as a stack chart.
+The X-axis is now time, so the request flow runs from left to right:

 Profiling in Ruby with Vernier